ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 See more data quality techniques at [NeurIPS Data-Centric AI Workshop (datacentricai.org)](https://datacentricai.org/neurips21/)

 Another idea for data quality comes from Timnit Gebru (former head Google's ethical AI division).
 [DataSheets](https://arxiv.org/pdf/1803.09010.pdf)
 Datasheets replicate some of the data quality process, but are focused more towards academic or consumer collection settings.
-There are still some useful considerations present in [[DataSheets for DataSets]].
+There are still some useful considerations present in [[Datasheets for DataSets]].

 More ideas of data quality are implemented by AWS Sagemaker. [[Detect Pretraining Data Bias]]